jk1/Intellij-idea-mail/README.md

 4. Also make sure you have the following component in the .iml file:
    <component name="DevKit.ModuleBuildProperties" url="file://$MODULE_DIR$/src/main/resources/META-INF/plugin.xml" />
 5. Now Idea recognizes your module as a plugin module, so you can create a dedicated plugin run configuration.
 Select any idea installation you like as an SDK.
 Community edition is by far the fastest one.
 6. If you've configured Gradle properly your module should have all dependencies installed via Gradle.
-Go to module dependencies dialog and remove the following dependencies: gradle:openapi, grandle:utils, gradle:annotations, gradle:extensions.
+Go to module dependencies dialog and remove the following dependencies: gradle:openapi, grandle:util, gradle:annotations, gradle:extensions.
 These libraries are part of Idea SDK, you don't need them when building the plugin in Idea.
 7. Now you can press run button |> and enjoy the plugin running